saferwall/saferwall/docs/DEPLOYING-DEV.md

         - By default, saferwall will use only the free ones.
 6. Create kind cluster: `make kind-up` or minikube cluster: `make minikube-up`, this will also enable ingress nginx.
 7. Install Helm: `make helm-install`.
-8. Add the required Helm Charts repositories: `make helm-add-repos`.
-9. Fetch Helm dependencies: `make helm-update-dep`.
-10. Edit the `deployments/saferwall/values.yaml`
+8. Edit the `deployments/saferwall/values.yaml`
     - If you are interested to see the logs in EFK:
         - Set `elasticsearch.enabled` to true.
         - Set `kibana.enabled` to true.
         - Set `filebeat.enabled` to true.
     - Set `prometheus-operator.enabled` to true if you want to get metrics.
-11. Init cert-manager: `make k8s-init-cert-manager`.
+9. Init cert-manager: `make k8s-init-cert-manager`.
-12. Install helm chart: `make helm-release`.
+10. Install helm chart: `make helm-release`.
-13. Wait until the output of `kubectl get pods` show all pods are running fine.
+11. Wait until the output of `kubectl get pods` show all pods are running fine.
-14. Edit your host file to setup a dns entry for for the services running inside the cluster:
+12. Edit your host file to setup a dns entry for for the services running inside the cluster:
     - Minikube: `echo "$(minikube ip) mysaferwall.com api.mysaferwall.com" | sudo tee -a /etc/hosts`
     - Kind: `echo "127.0.0.1 mysaferwall.com api.mysaferwall.com" | sudo tee -a /etc/hosts`
-15. Open the browser and naviguate to `mysaferwall.com` and `api.mysaferwall.com` and add an certificate exception for both domains.
+13. Open the browser and naviguate to `mysaferwall.com` and `api.mysaferwall.com` and add an certificate exception for both domains.
-16. The credentials to access the dashboard are:
+14. The credentials to access the dashboard are:
     ```
     username: Administrator
     password: password